hashirali-pak/Smart-University-Campus-Network/README.md

 ## 📖 Project Overview

 This project presents the design and implementation of a **Smart University Campus Network** using **Cisco Packet Tracer**.
-The network is designed to provide secure, organized, and scalable communication between different university departments by implementing VLAN segmentation, Inter-VLAN Routing, DHCP, DNS and Access Control Lists (ACLs).
+The network is designed to provide secure, organized, and scalable communication between different university departments by implementing VLAN segmentation, Inter-VLAN Routing, DHCP, DNS, and Access Control Lists (ACLs).

-The project demonstrates how a real university network can be designed using industry-standard networking concepts.
+The project was developed as part of the **CSE-203L Computer Communication & Networks Lab** course to demonstrate practical implementation of modern networking concepts in a simulated campus environment.

 ---

 ## 🎯 Objectives

-- Design a secure campus network
+- Design a secure and scalable campus network
 - Implement VLAN segmentation
 - Configure Inter-VLAN Routing using Router-on-a-Stick
 - Configure DHCP for automatic IP assignment
 - Configure DNS for hostname resolution
-- Implement ACLs to enforce security policies
+- Implement ACLs to enforce network security policies
 - Test network connectivity using Packet Tracer Simulation Mode

 ---